jasonx1011/temperature-prediction/README.md

 [implemented by Scikit-learn]

+**Summary**
+Generated new images from MINST & CelebA dataset using batch normalization technique, D/G Loss = 0.5 - 1.8

 **Goal:**
 Using public local weather station data (San Jose) from NOAA (National Oceanic and
 Atmospheric Administration) to predict temperature for the next 24 hours by using